dotnet/docs-aspire/docs/whats-new/preview-7.md

 ## Breaking changes

+There were a number of breaking changes in this release.
+The following sections detail the changes that were made.

+### Property renaming

 All of the component settings classes have been updated to revise the naming of their shared properties.
 This change was made to ensure that the settings classes are more consistent and easier to use.
 The following lists all the settings classes impacted by this change:

 - <xref:Aspire.Azure.AI.OpenAI.AzureOpenAISettings>